- Applications open

 - have participated in either a:

-- be enrolling in a full-time bachelor degree in one of QUT’s Science and Engineering Faculty or Faculty of Health courses
+- be enrolling in a full-time bachelor degree in our Faculty of Engineering, Faculty of Science or Faculty of Health

 - have completed Year 12 studies in Australia.